RoyaltyHouse/Text-Extraction-Tool/README.md

 - Optimized for serverless execution

 ## Notes
-- Only PDF files are currently supported for extraction.
+- Only PDF files are currently supported for extraction (images supported via Textract but without coordinate data).
 - Requires a valid OpenAI API key for GPT-based extraction.
+- Requires AWS Textract for OCR and bounding box extraction.
-- Files are stored in AWS S3 bucket.
+- Files are temporarily stored in AWS S3 bucket for Textract processing.
 - Field descriptions are stored locally in `field_descriptions.json`.
 - The code automatically detects whether it's running locally or in Lambda.
+- Coordinates are normalized (0.0-1.0 range) - multiply by page dimensions to get pixel coordinates.
+   - `Left`: Distance from left edge (0.0 = left, 1.0 = right)
+   - `Top`: Distance from top edge (0.0 = top, 1.0 = bottom)
+   - `Width`: Width as percentage of page width
+   - `Height`: Height as percentage of page height

 ## License
 MIT